Omensah-15/FraudShield/README.md

-# FraudShield: Fraud Detection Pipeline
+# 🛡FraudShield: Fraud Detection Pipeline

 **FraudShield** is a machine learning-powered fraud detection system designed to identify fraudulent transactions with high accuracy.
 It includes a complete pipeline for data preprocessing, model training, prediction, and an interactive dashboard for real-time insights.